 About Our Residency Program

-A five-year residency program with world-class training in general urology, endourology/stone disease, neuro-urology, urologic oncology, infertility and pediatric urology
+A five-year residency program with world-class training in general urology, endourology/stone disease, neuro-urology, urologic oncology, reconstruction and pediatric urology

 Training residents has long been a major mission at BIDMC's Division of Urologic Surgery—for many decades as affiliates with Brigham & Women’s Hospital, and more recently with Lahey Clinic.
 Given the outstanding educational opportunities at BIDMC, growth of our clinical volume and increase in complement of faculty in different disciplines of urology, we set a goal to start our own independent residency program.
 As a teaching hospital of Harvard Medical School, we have continued our tradition of extraordinary resident education and established our independent residency program in July 2019.